Helheim Engine

 • Bloom

-Adds a glow to bright areas, simulating light spill.
+Adds a glow to bright areas, simulating light spill from an emitting source.

 • Volumetric Lights